Bir-Paragliding-Community/Bircom/index.md

 with the Meshtastic app on Android and iOS, it enables pilots to share their location over a decentralized mesh network, with each device extending the network's range.

+In the past few months of testing, we have shared our findings with the Local Government Participants who, as per local custom, are involved in facilitating Paraglider Pilots.
+They have shown great interest in promoting safety, and their involvement in the further growth of Tracker usage for Pilot Safety is imminent.
+As this is a community effort, it is impossible not to involve them.
+The only downside has been frequent discussions about making these LoRa Devices mandatory for all pilots who wish to fly here.
+Whether this will happen or not, we cannot say for certain.
+However, pilots coming to the Dhauladhar Range to fly would do well to bring these low-cost Meshtastic Trackers with them.

 ## LoRa Base Stations in Bir

 In late 2023 and early 2024, volunteers set up solar-powered LoRa repeaters across key points in the Dhauladhar Range,